navapbc/template-application-nextjs/docs/decisions/0002-use-renovate-for-dependency-updates.md

 * Supports (I think) fewer languages than dependabot.
 Renovate currently supports Java, JavaScript, Python, Ruby, PHP, GoLang and a few addl languages [See language support section](https://docs.renovatebot.com/)

 ## Considered Options
 We mostly considered the merits of renovate and dependabot when making this decision.
-Other players in this space include snyk, which as I understand covers more than our specific usecase.
+Other players in this space include snyk, which as I understand covers more than our specific use-case.

 ## Decision Outcome
 Since it is low risk to try out (straight-forward to implement, easy to reverse) renovate we decided to go for it.